melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

   password=?
 ```

-And then you execute the query with the parameters that will be safely replaced into the question marks.
+When you execute the query, the question marks will be safely replaced with the parameters.
 Check your
-programming language for details on how to properly do this.
+programming language for details on how to do this properly.

 ## Conclusion

 As you can see, SQL is a very powerful and complex tool.
 It can start off easy, but lead to mile-long queries with
 execution times of hours, or even days.

-SQL is a very old standard, if you can even call that.
+SQL is a very old standard if you can even call that.
 Most SQL implementations differ from the standard and each
 other considerably, so looking at the database engine documentation is most recommended.

 You will also find a lot more features, like useful functions, or other language constructs like `UNION` queries and